-The first Image above shows that default Doprax persists Redis data by mounting to /data/db to prevent data loss if the app is restarted.
+The first image above shows that default Doprax persists Mongodb data by mounting to /data/db to prevent data loss if the app is restarted.
 By clicking the checkbox, you can decide if you want it to persist.

-In the Second image, there are the Environment Variables and Mounted config files sections.
+In the second image, there is the Environment Variables and Mounted config files sections.
 In Environment variables, if you click on the + button, you will see a pop-up with the key, and value section.
 So you fill it based on what you have in your project.